 For patients with spasticity in a single location, Botox injections can prove useful.
 Botox is a nerve blocking agent that prevents the release of acetylcholine, a neurotransmitter that causes your muscles to contract.

-This medication can almost instantly stop painful spasms, which makes it a popular treatment.
-For people with severe and painful spasticity, it is often the best option.
+This medication can almost instantly stop painful spasms, which makes it a popular treatment choice for more serious cases.
+For people with severe and painful spasticity, it is a good option.

 If, on the other hand, your spasticity affects many body parts at once, a baclofen pump will probably prove to be more effective.
-A baclofen pump refers to a small, hockey-puck sized device implanted beneath the skin.
+A baclofen pump refers to a small, hockey-puck-sized device implanted beneath the skin.
 The device then releases small amounts of baclofen into the space surrounding the spinal cord.
-This allows the medication to reach multiple muscle groups at once.
+This allows the medication to impact multiple muscle groups at once.

 However, both baclofen and Botox are only temporary solutions.
 Once their effects wear off, the spasticity will return.
-For the most effective approach, patients should combine these medications with passive motion exercises or active exercise when possible.
+For the most effective approach, patients should combine these medications with passive range of motion exercises or active exercise when possible.
+This is the only way to engage the brain and stimulate neuroplasticity.

 Understanding Spasticity After TBI